List of CE Marking Directives and Regulations 2026

 Ecodesign Directive

-The Ecodesign Directive sets up the regulatory framework for improving the performance of the so-called “energy-related products”, that is electrical and electronic products that might have a big impact on energy consumption.
+The Ecodesign Directive sets up the regulatory framework for improving the performance of the so-called “energy-related products”, that is, electrical and electronic products that may have a big impact on energy consumption.

-Besides the main Directive, there are specific regulations that detail the energy efficiency requirements for each of the 28 groups of products that fall into the scope of the directive.
+Besides the Directive, there are specific implementing measures that detail the energy efficiency requirements for different groups of products that fall into the scope of the Directive.

 According to Article 2 of the Ecodesign Directive, ‘Energy-related product’ means any goods and parts that have an impact on energy consumption during use.